-The Career Services Office has aimed to support students (principally Doctoral Course students) and post-doctoral researchers in career development.
-The office, located on the first floor of the Administrative Office building (next to the Educational Affairs Division), has job posting information, and a collection of job-related books (including study-aid books for SPI and quarterly corporate reports) available, and the career administrator is available to provide various career development support.
+The Career Services Office has aimed to support students and post-doctoral researchers in career development.
+The office, located on the first floor of the Administrative Office building (next to the Educational Affairs Division), has job posting information, and a collection of job-related books (including study-aid books for SPI and quarterly corporate reports) available, and the career development counselor is available to provide various career development support.

-1. Open hours: 10:30-17:30 (Closed between 12:00 and 13:00)
+1. Open hours: 9:30-17:30 (Closed between 12:00 and 13:00)